Amanaki Mafi: Career

 Mafi was then sidelined for eight months with a career-threatening dislocated hip injury but recovered just in time to make it back into the 2015 Rugby World Cup squad, where he again impressed.
-Following the 2015–16 Top League season, he moved to England to join for Bath on a short-term loan deal where he was described as a 'sensation', However his stay was ended early in controversial circumstances following an altercation with the club's medical officer.
+Following the 2015–16 Top League season, he moved to England to join for Bath on a short-term loan deal where he was described as a 'sensation', and made immediate impact with four tries in his first four matches.
+However his stay was ended early in controversial circumstances following an altercation with the club's medical officer.